fakeloop/fake/README.md

 *demo see `"demo/meta/"` `"demo/format/"` `"demo/print/"`*

-`"demo/format/"` and `"demo/print/"` are comprehensive examples to demonstrate the generic techniques of the `stateful meta-programming`
+`"demo/format/"` and `"demo/print/"` are comprehensive examples to demonstrate the generic techniques of the `stateful metaprogramming`

 ***示例:***